Olusegun Agagu University of Science and Technology: Ranking

 The university emerged 9th in the National University Commission (NUC) ranking as one of the best 10 state-owned universities in Nigeria in 2021.

-Faculties
+Faculties and Courses

 The university commenced academic activities in January 2011, and offered various programmes of study under Faculty of Science.

 In 2017, two new faculties were introduced which include: Faculty of Agriculture & Agricultural Technology and Faculty of Engineering and Engineering Technology.

 The Faculty of Engineering has the following departments: